cunnie/docs/bosh_create_dns_server.md

 ```
 ### Acknowledgements

-[Dmitriy Kalinin](https://github.com/cppforlife)'s assistance was invaluable when creating the sample manifest, proofreading the draft, and suggesting simplifications.
+[Dmitriy Kalinin](https://github.com/cppforlife)'s assistance was invaluable when creating the sample manifest, checking the blog post for errors, and simplifying the deployment procedure.

 ---